Tzeporah Berman: Early life and education

-Berman grew up in London, Ontario, the third of four siblings in a middle-class Jewish family.
+Berman grew up in London, Ontario, the fourth of five siblings in a middle-class Jewish family.
 Her father owned a small advertising company and her mother had a business that made promotional flags and pennants.
 The family spent summers at her mother's family's cottage in Lake of the Woods.
 Her father died when Berman was in her early teens and her mother died two years later.

-After high school, Berman moved to Toronto to attend Ryerson University's fashion arts design program.
-While she was successful in design—Harry Rosen, who judged the school's final show called her a "bright light on Canada's fashion scene," Berman left the program after a year to pursue environmental studies going on to obtain a BA with Honors from the University of Toronto Innis College (awarded Douglas Pimlott award) and then a Master's in Environmental Studies from York University.
-In 2013 Berman was awarded a Honorary Doctorate of Laws from the University of British Columbia in recognition of her work to strengthen environmental laws and policy in British Columbia, Canada.
+Berman earned her Bachelor of Arts at the University of Toronto, where she studied Environmental Studies at Innis College.
+She graduated with honours and received the Douglas Pimlott Award in recognition of academic excellence and contributions within the environmental studies program.
+Her undergraduate training combined interdisciplinary approaches to ecology, policy, and environmental ethics, forming the foundation for her later work in environmental advocacy and climate policy.

+She subsequently earned a Master of Environmental Studies degree from York University, where she continued to focus on environmental policy, resource management, and climate-related issues.
+Her graduate studies further developed her expertise in environmental governance and activism, areas that would become central to her professional career.

+Berman has also been awarded an honorary Doctor of Laws degree (LLD) from the University of British Columbia, in recognition of her contributions to environmental advocacy, climate leadership, and public policy engagement.